-PNGs won't be converted to JPEGs even if you choose to do so, mainly because of these 4 reasons:
+PNGs won't be converted to JPEGs even if you choose to do so, mainly because of one of these 4 reasons:

-2) the original PNG contains even a single transparent pixel and you did not choose the "Also force the conversion" option in ShortPixel Settings:
+- The original PNG contains even a single transparent pixel and you did not choose the "Also force the conversion" option on the settings of ShortPixel:

-3) there are some PHP functions missing from your server installation (GD library is not installed) and then ShortPixel will silently fail to convert a PNG image to JPEG.
+There are some PHP functions missing from your server installation (like GD library) and then ShortPixel will silently fail to convert a PNG image to JPEG.
 You can easily check whether this is the case using this test PNG image as it converts well to JPEG if the necessary PHP libraries are present.

 The original PNGs are big and converting them to JPEGs requires more memory than it is available, so the operation fails with the error "Not enough memory to convert from PNG to JPG" .
 This usually happens on websites hosted on shared hosting plans.